danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

 The DocC build step currently only builds for iOS, but you can add more `xcodebuild` rows to include more platforms.
 It adds a redirect to the root folder, then deploys the `doc` folder.

+The DocC build step also write a JavaScript redirect into the root `index.html`, to redirect to the generated documentation.
+Without this, the root page would just show a blank page.

-Compared to the older posts that helped me get this in place, I've updated the required actions to the latest versions.
+Compared to older posts that helped me get this in place, I've updated the required actions to the latest versions.

 ## Build Runner Workflow